bahman-nouri/linkage/README.md

 ![](Figures/linkage.png)

-## 2- Dimensional design for mechanisms
+## 2- Dimensional design of mechanisms

 The software's second component focuses on dimensional design for mechanisms.
 It employs a dedicated app that enables users to input closed-loop equations and solve them to determine the necessary dimensions.
 Moreover, the software offers a variety of mechanisms suited for different applications, such as those designed for generating straight or circular paths, and users can conveniently choose the desired mechanism type.